-We all want better blog traffic numbers.
+We all want more blog traffic.

 Way back, when Tyrannosaurs roamed the earth, blogs were personal journals for reflection and maybe for close friends to enjoy.

-- Use keywords
+1. Use keywords

-You can use keywords in your headline, text copy and headline in the text.
-Stuffing keywords just for the sake of SEO is bad form and makes your post less attractive and less likely to get shared.
+You can use keywords in your headline, subheadings and text copy.
+But stuffing keywords in just for the sake of SEO is bad form and makes your post less attractive and less likely to get shared.

 Using the Google Adwords Keyword Planner is a great place to start to find long-tail (low competition, higher conversion) keywords.
 After that, include those phrases as a natural part of your writing.

-- Powerful headlines
+2. Powerful headlines

-Your headline is the first thing people see in social media posts (after the image), Internet searches and links from other sites—it’s worth getting it right.
-It can make a difference to your blog traffic.
+Your headline is the first thing people see in social media posts (after the image), Internet searches, and links from other sites—it’s worth getting it right.

-Great headlines include: lists, “you”, “your”, “free”, “how to”, “DIY”, “I/me/my”, “easy”, and “new”
+Great headlines include words like this: lists, “you”, “your”, “free”, “how to”, “DIY”, “I/me/my”, “easy”, and “new”

-- Good images
+3. Good images

-A quick fix for any blog is better images.
 Try to avoid “stock images” of multi-ethnic teams smiling into the camera-instead look for natural images of real people doing real things.A quick fix for any blog is better images.
 Click To Tweet

 For posts longer than 400-500 words, insert a second image to break up the text and keep the reader moving.

-- Cross link
+4. Cross link

-- Current dates
+5. Current dates

 Consistent publishing dates is a good thing.
 Just like a magazine, it’s going to be easier to attract followers if they know they can count on the regular issues.